Deeku728/fs/README.md

     FIREBASE_MESSAGING_SENDER_ID=your_messaging_sender_id
     FIREBASE_APP_ID=your_app_id
     ```

+6. Review Firebase Rules
+Check your Firebase Realtime Database security rules.
+If the rules are too restrictive, they might be preventing the read operation.
+Ensure that the rules allow read access to the relevant data paths for authenticated users.
+Example of a permissive rule (for testing only):
+json
+Copy code
+{
+  "rules": {
+    ".read": "auth != null",
+    ".write": "auth != null"
+  }
+}
+Make sure to adjust these rules according to your application's security needs.

 6. Ensure that you install any necessary dependencies to read environment variables (if using Node.js, for example).